cockroachlabs/workshop_labs/spatial-data/README.md

 Time: 1.517s total (execution 1.482s / network 0.035s)
 ```

 Great improvement!
-Check the query plan to configm the optimizer is using the spatial index `roads_geom_idx`.
+Check the query plan using `EXPLAIN (VERBOSE)` to configm the optimizer is using the spatial index `roads_geom_idx`.

 ```text
                                                  tree                                                 |         field         |                    description                    |                 columns                 | ordering